18F/handbook/docs/04-how-we-work/digital-nomad/03-once-you-arrive.md

 # Once you arrive

+*   Reserve the first few days as "vacation" days - not work days.
+    *   Take a day/two/three to get your new work/life setup before you attempt to focus on work.
+You'll need time to focus on setup of home, finding your way around, figuring out shops/phones/ISPs/transit/housing/co-working spaces, etc. Depending on the location, you may also have jetlag.
+Only after you have all that organized should you attempt to focus on work!
+If you attempt to focus on work, before you have setup your new life in the new location, you'll be distracted and unproductive in both.
 *   Confirm connectivity
     *   Check power outlets, adapters and internet.
     *   Find another location that can be your "backup wifi location" and test there also.